 Consumers Union believes legislative action is essential to address the substantial problems in drug safety and oversight that have been highlighted over the last year.
-While the FDA may make changes that would ameliorate some of the problems, none of the FDA-initiated proposals would address the underlying drug safety problems within the agency.
-They may actually do more harm than good if they serve as an excuse not to legislate.
+While the FDA may make changes that would ameliorate some of the problems, the FDA should establish a priority of working with Congress to develop fundamental reforms that will assure the agency has the authority, tools, and resources necessary to do its job.